osama-zidan/OrangeHRM-playwright/README.md

 3. **Session Management**: Automatic cookie extraction for authenticated API calls
 4. **Random Data**: Uses random numbers to avoid test conflicts
 5. **Verification**: Multiple verification points to ensure test reliability

-## 🤝 Contributing

-1. Follow the existing code structure and patterns
-2. Add appropriate logging for debugging
-3. Include proper error handling
-4. Update this README for new features

-## 📞 Support

-For issues or questions:
-1. Check the test logs for detailed error information
-2. Review the Playwright documentation
-3. Ensure all dependencies are properly installed

-## 🔄 Continuous Integration

-The tests are designed to run in CI/CD environments:
-- Headless mode compatible
-- Proper exit codes for CI systems
-- Configurable timeouts and retries